MicrosoftDocs/Viva/Viva/solutions/yume.md

 Another option is to clone this repository to your local machine and then download the samples in VivaSolutions GitHub repository.

-### Create an Azure AD Application registration
+### Create an Azure Active Directory (Azure AD) Application registration

-Create an Azure AD Application registration by performing the following steps:
+Create an Azure Active Directory (Azure AD) Application registration by performing the following steps:

 1. For the attribute **Name**, provide the value **vsol-yume-connector**.
 1. Configure the following delegated permissions for the "Microsoft Graph" API: